ceautery/autery.net/src/static/blog/pentagon.md

 ![](/images/5_6_b.PNG)

 (Unfortunately, I couldn't find the exact syntax on Wolfram's input line to do this in one step, hence the examples all have two screenshots.)
-As it appeared, 2 and 3, making the root formula (x - 2)(x - 3), which, if you're familiar with this type of thing, is pretty obvious.
+As it appeared, 2 and 3, making the root formula `$$(x - 2)(x - 3)`, which, if you're familiar with this type of thing, is pretty obvious.

-For a second example, here is how the Carlyle circle behaves when the roots are the same, solving x2 -6x + 9:
+For a second example, here is how the Carlyle circle behaves when the roots are the same, solving `$$x^2 - 6x + 9`:

 ![](/images/6_9_a.PNG)
 ![](/images/6_9_b.PNG)